aljylany/yukibot6059/replit.md

 - **System Integration:** Properly integrated the comprehensive AI detection system with the bot's message routing
 - **Enhanced Protection Hierarchy:** Implemented differentiated protection levels where Supreme Master (ID: 6524680126) has absolute protection from all content filtering, while other Masters can be tested for system verification purposes
 - **Master Testing Mode:** Added `other_masters_testing_enabled` flag to allow selective testing of content detection on regular Masters while maintaining Supreme Master immunity
+- **Supreme Master Commands System:** Added exclusive commands for Supreme Master to control punishment system on other Masters:
+  - `/تفعيل_عقوبات_الاسياد` - Enable full punishments on other Masters (treat them as regular members)
+  - `/الغاء_عقوبات_الاسياد` - Disable punishments on Masters (return to protection mode)
+  - `/حالة_الاسياد` - Check current punishment status for Masters
+- **Dynamic Punishment Control:** Masters can now be dynamically switched between protection mode and full punishment mode while Supreme Master remains permanently protected

 ## External Dependencies
 - **Telegram Bot API:** For core bot functionality and interaction.